sbcguard/NodeJS_Project_2/README.md

 ### Project Structure

 - `src/`
-  - `controllers/`: Contains the controller functions for handling signup and login.
+  - `controllers/`: Contains the controller functions for handling sign-up and login.
   - `exceptions/`: Custom exception classes for error handling.
   - `logger/`: Winston logging of application errors and access attempts.
   - `middleware/`: Middleware functions for authentication and role checking.
   - `routes/`: Express routes for authentication and other resources.
   - `schema/`: Prisma schema and Zod validation schemas.
   - `utils/`: Reusable code segments.
-- `public/`: HTML files for sample login and signup pages.
+- `public/`: HTML files for sample login and sign-up pages.
 - `.env`: Environment variables.
 - `prisma/`: Prisma configuration, migrations, and seed script.